ChathuJay7/Object-Oriented-Programming/README.md

   - Method Overloading allows different methods to have the same name, but different signatures where the signature can differ by the number of input parameters or type of input parameters, or a mixture of both.
 ## 9 - Method Overring
   - Method overriding means if a subclass provides the specific implementation of the method that has been declared by one of its parent class. (subclass has the same method as declared in the parent class)
+## 10 - Abstraction
+  - Abstraction is a process of hiding the implementation details and showing only functionality to the user.
+  - Abstract class is a restricted class that cannot be used to create objects (to access it, it must be inherited from another class)
+  - Abstract method is only be used in an abstract class, and it does not have a body.
+The body is provided by the subclass (inherited from)